swiftlang/vscode-swift/CONTRIBUTING.md

 Next, clone this repository, and in the project directory run `npm install` to install all the dependencies.

-When you first open the project in VSCode you will be recommended to also install `ESLint` and `Prettier - Code formatter`.
-Please do so.
-We use these to ensure a consistent style and expect everyone who contributes to follow this style as well.
+When you first open the project in VSCode you will be recommended to also install [`ESLint`](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), [`Prettier - Code formatter`](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [`esbuild Problem Matchers`](https://marketplace.visualstudio.com/items?itemName=connor4312.esbuild-problem-matchers).
+Please do so. `ESLint`, `Prettier - Code formatter` are used to ensure a consistent style and expect everyone who contributes to follow this style as well. `esbuild Problem Matchers` provides proper error output from building the project.

 To run your version of the Swift extension while in VSCode, press `F5`.
 This will open up another instance of VSCode with it running.
 You can use the original version of VSCode to debug it.